ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Dark Harvest *(Melee only)*

 Killing an enemy grants you 1 point of health and armour per level (×10 for boss kills).
-This is capped at 100, +20 for each level (so 120 at level 1 and 200 at level 5).
+This is capped at 100% of your max health, +20% for each level (so 120% at level 1 and 200% at level 5).
 If you boost it above level 5 you can exceed the normal 200 health/armour limit.

 ### Damage